 I’ve seen katsu curry on the menu a few times at our local Japanese but it’s known for being rather high in points.
-Having been craving it for a while, this week I thought I would see if I dig out a low point version and the result was this lovely adaptation (original recipe here) and it was delicious!
-I served this with 40g of rice per person and lots of green salad leaves.
+Having been craving it for a while, this week I thought I would see if I rustle up a low point version and the result was delicious!
+I served this with 50g of rice per person and lots of green salad leaves.
 The chicken katsu itself if 5sp so you can add as much rice as you require, just be sure to add the points.

 For the chicken